itdxer/neupy/site/2015/09/20/discrete_hopfield_network.rst

 Where :math:`I` is an identity matrix (:math:`I \in \Bbb R^{n\times n}`), :math:`n` is a number of features in the input vector and :math:`m` is a number of input patterns inside the matrix :math:`X`.
-Term :math:`m I` remove all values from the diagonal.
+Term :math:`m I` removes all values from the diagonal.
 Basically we remove 1s for each stored pattern and since we have :math:`m` of them, we should do it :math:`m` times.
-In practice it's not very good create an identity matrix just to set up zeros on the diagonal, especially when dimention on the matrix is very big.
+Practically, it's not very good to create an identity matrix just to set up zeros on the diagonal, especially when dimention on the matrix is very big.
-Usualy linear algebra libraries give you a possibility to set up diagonal values without creation of an additional matrix and this solution would be more efficient.
+Usually linear algebra libraries give you a possibility to set up diagonal values without creating an additional matrix and this solution would be more efficient.
 For example in NumPy library it's a `numpy.fill_diagonal <http://docs.scipy.org/doc/numpy/reference/generated/numpy.fill_diagonal.html>`_ function.

-Let's check an example just to make sure that everithing was clear.
+Let's check an example just to make sure that everything is clear.
-Suppose we have a vector :math:`u`.
+Let's pretend we have a vector :math:`u`.

 .. math::

     u = \left[\begin{align*}1 \\ -1 \\ 1 \\ -1\end{align*}\right]

-Assume that network don't have patterns inside of it, so the vector :math:`u` would be the first one.
+Assume that network doesn't have patterns inside of it, so the vector :math:`u` would be the first one.
 Let's compute weights for the network.

 .. math::